-The formatting process makes an empty filesystem by creating the storage directories and the primary versions of the namenode’s persistent data structures.
-Datanodes are not involved in the initial formatting process since the namenode is used to manage all of the filesystem’s metadata and datanodes can leave or join the cluster dynamically.
+The formatting process creates an empty filesystem by creating the storage directories and the primary versions requirements of the namenode’s persistent data structures.
+In the initial process formatting process Data nodes are not involved since the name node provides to manage all of the file system’s metadata and data nodes can leave or join the cluster dynamically.

 Formatting HDFS is a fast operation.
 Type the steps mentioned below to get access permission:

 % hadoop namenode –format

-To start MapReduce daemons and the HDFS, type:
+To start MapReduce daemons and the HDFS, type the following commands:

 % start-dfs.sh % start-mapred.sh

-The following daemons will be started on our local machine: a namenode, a a datanode, a jobtracker, Secondary namenode, and a tasktracker.
-You can check whether the daemons started successfully by looking at the logfiles in the logs directory (in the Hadoop installation directory) or by looking at the web UIs, at http://localhost:50030/ for the jobtracker and at http://localhost:50070/ for the namenode.
-You can also use Java’s jps command to see whether they are running.
+The following daemons will be started automatically on our local machine: a name node, a data node, a jobtracker, Secondary namenode, and a task tracker.
+Check whether the daemons started successfully by verifying at the logfiles stored in the logs directory (in the Hadoop installation directory) or even verifying at the web UIs, at http://localhost:50030/ for the jobtracker and at http://localhost:50070/ for the namenode.
+Java’s JPs Command is used to check whether they are running at the background.

-Stopping the daemons is done in the obvious way:
+Stopping the daemons is the possible way shown below:

 % stop-dfs.sh % stop-mapred.sh

-To start the HDFS and YARN daemons, type:
+To start the process first for the HDFS and YARN daemons, type the following:

 % start-dfs.sh % start-yarn.sh

 These commands will start the HDFS daemons, and for YARN, a node manager and a resource manager is built as per the requirement.
-The resource manager web UI is at http://localhost:8088/.
+The resource manager web UI website address is http://localhost:8088/.